 - Using a sharp knife, cut pumpkin in half lengthwise (removing the top and bottom is optional).
 Then use a sharp spoon or ice cream scoop to scrape out all of the seeds and strings.

-- Brush the pumpkin flesh with oil and place flesh down on the baking sheet.
+- Brush the pumpkin flesh with oil, sprinkle with salt, and place flesh down on the baking sheet.
 Pierce skin a few times with a fork or knife to let steam escape.

 - Bake for 45-50 minutes or until a fork easily pierces the skin.
 Then remove pan from the oven, let the pumpkin cool for 10 minutes, then scoop out and use for whatever dish you’d prefer!
 See text links above.

-- Baked pumpkin and pumpkin purée will keep covered in the refrigerator up to 1 week, or in the freezer for 1 month.
+- Baked pumpkin and pumpkin purée will keep covered in the refrigerator up to 1 week, or in the freezer for 1 month (or longer).